Dyslexia and SpLD support

 Get in touch

-If you have any questions or require any assistance with the support available, get in touch via email at dyslexia.support@ntu.ac.uk or call us on +44 (0)115 848 4120.
+If you have any questions or require any assistance with the support available, get in touch via email at dyslexia.support@ntu.ac.uk.
+You can also complete the applicant support form and we will contact you.

-We welcome comments to improve our service.
-If you have feedback with any aspect of the service you receive from our team, please let us know.
+If you have feedback on any aspect of the service you receive from our team, please let us know.